John Stanley-10 June 1355

 The tailors scurried around taking measurements for new outfits.
 Lady Eleanor became businesslike as she gave the tailors their instructions.
 ‘All you will have time to do is alter the outfits you have started for Juan.’
 The tailors grumbled and protested that the result would be less than satisfactory, but Lady Eleanor insisted.

 As the tailors argued over measurements, Lady Eleanor became apologetic.
 ‘This evening will not be entirely as planned.
 Ximene has been invited to dinner with the Comte.
 The Prince and the Earl of Salisbury are arriving shortly and they will expect Ximene to join them.’

-John could not help snatching a quick glance at Alyse, hovering in the background…they really were alike!
+They walked down a corridor and into the cavern.
 The corridor opened out onto the balcony.
 The cavern was ablaze with light and yet the furthest extremities were still in shadow.
 The ever moving columns of steam filled the room and yet the flow of water from the spring was intermittently visible.

 John gazed around in wonderment.
 It was like a dream, a fantasy.
 In all the dreams he had fostered about Ximene, nothing had prepared him for this.

 At this point, Lady Eleanor took her leave.
 Smiling, she pulled Alyse to the fore.
 ‘You will enjoy bathing and some fresh clothes.
-Alyse will look after you, and I believe there is someone else you already know!’
+Alyse will look after you.